temsa/hook.io/README.md

 Spawn up as many as you want.
 The first one becomes a server, the rest will become clients.
 Each helloworld hook emits a hello on an interval.
 Now watch the i/o party go!

+# Running a hook on a different port and/or host

+/!\ On hook.io<=0.6.1 default host was 'localhost' (equivalent to '127.0.0.1', so you could not connect from another computer) and you could not connect to a distant host !

+By default hooks are running on host '0.0.0.0' (means open on any network interface) and running on port '5000'.

+You can change the port/host thanks to:
+* the 'port'/'host' options while instanciating the hook
+* directly using the --hook-port/--hook-host argument when starting your hook script.
+* using the host and port option in the config.json

+Examples (using any, hook, here represented as 'hook-myhook'):

+* Running on localhost:4999, but restricted to loopback network (coming from 127.0.0.x):

+     hookio-myhook --hook-port 4999 --hook-host localhost

+* Running on a distant host 'foo' on default port:

+     hookio-myhook --hook-host foo

+* Running on every network interface on port 4000:

+     hookio-myhook --hook-port 4000

 # Blog Posts